Undergraduate Minors

 Computational Practices

-History of Art and Visual Culture
+History of Art & Visual Culture

-Writing and Literature
+Writing & Literature

 Program-Specific Minors

-BFA Furniture with a minor in Industrial Design
+BFA Furniture and Minor in Industrial Design

-BFA Industrial Design with a minor in Furniture
+BFA Industrial Design and Minor in Furniture

-BFA in Illustration with a minor in Visual Development
+BFA Illustration and Minor in Visual Development

 Find your creative community at CCA